 John Proctor, an early opponent of the witch hunt, was also hanged during the witch hysteria of 1692.
-He too owned a large farm in what is now Peabody and the house that he once lived in continues to stand.
+He, too, owned a large farm in what is now Peabody, and the house that he once lived in continues to stand.
 John and his wife, Elizabeth Bassett Proctor, would both be found guilty and condemned to hang.
 John’s sentence was carried out n August 19, 1692, but Elizabeth was given a reprieve because she was pregnant.
-She would later be released and remarry.
-Their children, Sarah and William Proctor, as well as John’s oldest son, Benjamin Proctor, from his first marriage, would also be accused.
+She would later be released and remarried.
+Their children, Sarah and William Proctor, and John’s oldest son, Benjamin Proctor, from his first marriage, would also be accused.
 Also living in the house was a servant named Mary Warren, who would become one of the so-called “afflicted girls.”
 Privately owned today, the house is located at 348 Lowell Street.
 A stream runs behind the house that is known today as Proctor Brook.

 By this time, Peabody’s area rivers and streams had attracted several mills which operated by water power and fueled the leather industry.
 The town was soon nicknamed “Tanner City” due to its success in leather manufacturing.